An Expert’s Guide: What to Know Before Starting a Career in Cytology

 • International Academy of Cytology

-Paying for a cytotechnology program can be a daunting proposition for aspiring professionals in this field.
+Paying for a cytology program can be daunting for aspiring professionals in this field.
 Most programs’ rigors don’t allow much time for students to work, so many students have to find other ways to fund their education.
-While loans may seem like the easiest answer, there are many grants and scholarships available to aspiring cytotechnologists.
+While loans may seem like the most straightforward answer, many grants and scholarships are available to aspiring cytologists.

 One place to start is the ASPC.
-They have a foundation scholarship fund for a variety of degrees and courses of study, including cytotechnology.
-Also, most schools and certificate programs have scholarships available that students can apply for.
-Selection criteria for scholarships include educational achievements, leadership skills, letters of recommendation, community involvement, minority status, and application essays.
+They have a foundation scholarship fund for various degrees and courses of study, including cytology.
+Also, most schools and certificate programs have scholarships for students to apply for.
+Scholarship selection criteria include educational achievements, leadership skills, letters of recommendation, community involvement, minority status, and application essays.

 Kimmy Gustafson